ahwayakchih/nuonce/README.md

 ## Benchmarks

-Some benchmarks for comparison (you can re-run them locally with: `npm run benchmarks`, after running `npm install --no-shrinkwrap`):
+Some benchmarks results for comparison (you can re-run them locally with: `npm run benchmarks`, after running `npm install --no-shrinkwrap`):

 ```markdown
 Running on node v7.4.0 with Intel(R) Core(TM) i7-3537U CPU @ 2.00GHz x 4